 Users must specifically opt in to receive your messages and know how to opt out before you send your first message.

-How to get an Alphanumeric Sender ID
+How to use an Alphanumeric Sender ID

-- Click Settings
+- Click Settings.

-To get a dynamic Sender ID:
+To use a dynamic Alphanumeric Sender ID

-Simply add the Sender ID you want in the From parameter in line 4 of the cURL script, as shown in the example below:
+Simply add the Alphanumeric Sender ID you want in the From parameter in line 4 of the cURL script, as shown in the example below:

-curl -XPOST https://api.twilio.com/2010-04-01/Accounts/ACXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX/Messages.json \ -d "Body=Hello from my phone number" \ -d "To=+12685551234" \ -d "From=+12685555555" \ -u 'ACXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX:your_auth_token'
+curl -XPOST https://api.twilio.com/2010-04-01/Accounts/ACXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX/Messages.json \ -d "Body=Hello from my phone number" \ -d "To=+12685551234" \ -d "From=MyBusiness" \ -u 'ACXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX:your_auth_token'